If you’re curious about the foods chickens can eat – and those they can’t – you’ve come to the right place!

 While chickens can eat just about anything, there are a few things they should not be fed – and some foods that they simply don’t like all that much.

-Here is a full list to feeding your chickens so you know just what they can (and should not) snap up with their opportunistic little beaks.
+Here is a full list of feeding your chickens so you know just what they can (and should not) snap up with their opportunistic little beaks.

 1. ✅ Grain